TravonX/market-T/README.md

 # market-T
-market-T is an SEO focused company to assist anyone to who's ready to gain traffic in from free, organic, editorial, or natural search results in search engines.
+market-T is an SEO focused company to assist anyone  who's ready to gain  free, organic, editorial, or natural search results in search engines.